- What is the COAP Fund?

 For non-employees (e.g. students, post doc "fellows", etc.) the payment or reimbursement of the fees does qualify as a "working condition fringe."
 The University treats such support as scholarship or fellowship payments, subject to tax under Code Section 117.
 Note: For U.S. persons, there is no requirement for Cornell to withhold on, or report the amount of such fellowship payments; any required reporting is done by the recipients on their individual returns.
 For foreign nationals who are non-resident aliens, the support is subject to reporting on a Form 1042-S. The support is also subject to U.S. income tax withholding unless exempt under an income tax treaty with the recipient's country of residence, in the same manner as any other fellowship payment to such individuals provided by the University.

 COAP funds are authorized on a first-come, first-served basis, assuming that the author attests that all requirements have been met.
 In the case of open access book publishing, authors should consult with the COAP administrator prior to submitting an application to determine eligibility.
 Funding decisions will be made on the basis of the publishing model, without regard to the content of the work.

 17. Do authors need to exhaust other funding sources that can be used to pay for submission fees before applying to the COAP Fund?

 Yes.
 COAP is intended to be a funding source of last resort.
-Articles whose underlying research was funded by grants or gifts that allow funds to be used for article-processing fees (regardless of whether that particular grant budgeted for such fees) are not eligible for COAP funding.
+Publications whose underlying research was funded by grants or gifts that allow funds to be used for processing or publication fees (regardless of whether such fees were included in the budget of the particular grant that supported the research) are not eligible for COAP funding.